unicode-org/unilex/PROPERTIES.md

 ## Hyphenation

 In [hyphenation](data/hyphenation/), we collect hyhenated words.

-An entry `uit➊spra➋ken` means that it’s better to hyphenate `uit-spraken` than `uitspra-ken`.
+**File format:** The columns are identified by their headers in the TSV file.
+Additional columns may be added over time.

-At some point, we’ll need to
+* `Form` is the surface form to be hyphenated.

-model hyphenations that modify the letter sequence, but our current data doesn't yet need the additional structure.
+* `Hyphenation` is a marked-up version of the form where hyphenation points are indicated by circled digits with priorities.
+For example, an entry `uit➊spra➋ken` means that `uitspraken` can be hyphenated in two places, but that it’s better to write `uit-spraken` than `uitspra-ken`.
-For example,
+There may be ties such as `aan➊de➊len`.

-in German traditional orthography (de-1901), the word `Beckenbruch` is hyphenated as `Bek-ken-bruch`.
+At some point, we’ll need to model hyphenations that modify the letter sequence, but our current data doesn't yet need the additional structure.
+For example, in German traditional orthography (de-1901), the word `Beckenbruch` is hyphenated as `Bek-ken-bruch`.
 One way we‘ve considered expressing this is as `Be⟨ck|k➋k⟩en➊bruch`.